nimish1499/custom-player-dnd/README.md

 AVideo Player application using React.jsallow users to play videos from a playlist.
 The app supporta features like seeking, timer, autoplay, and speed selector.
 Additionally, users can reorder the playlist.

+## Deployment:

+The live version of this project can be viewed [here](https://custom-video-player-dnd.netlify.app/).

 ## Features